avirajBevli/pos_in_image/README.md

 # Pos_in_image
+You can use this project to predict the position of any object in the image captured by your webcam(or any camera for that matter)
+Steps:
+You need to first "Calibrate" your camera.
+Refer to this link to know more about what is camera calibration -> https://boofcv.org/index.php?title=Tutorial_Camera_Calibration#:~:text=Camera%20calibration%20is%20the%20process,and%20orientation%20in%20the%20world
+Once you have calibrated your camera, we will have calculated the camera's intrinstic(things like camera's focal length, skew distortion, position of the image centre), extrinsic parameters(position of the camera with respect to the word).
+Using these calculated parameters, we can then predict where each point in the world would map to, in the image captured by our camera.

 ## CameraCalibration.cpp
 Used to calibrate the web camera(estimate the instrinsic paramteres) The result of the calibration has been saved in the file "The_camera_calibration_matrix".